shawn-wilkinson/microservices_overview/PITCHME.md

   - More decisions to make.

 ---
-##Best Practices:
+Best Practices:
++++
-- Loose Coupling
+- Loose Coupling<br>
-  - Services should know as little as possible about the services they collaborate with.
+  - Services should know as little as possible about the services they collaborate with.<br>
++++
-- High Cohesion
+- High Cohesion<br>
   - Place related behavior in the same spot.
-A change in functionality requires fewer, more localized code changes.
+A change in functionality requires fewer, more localized code changes.<br>
-- Bounded Context
-  "specific responsibility enforced by explicit boundaries"
 +++
+- Bounded Context<br>
+  "specific responsibility enforced by explicit boundaries"<br>
++++
-- Shared and Hidden Models
+- Shared and Hidden Models<br>
-  - Some models might be necessary for services to communicate, some are isolated to a single service.
+  - Some models might be necessary for services to communicate, some are isolated to a single service.<br>
-  - Keeping non-essential details hidden naturally promotes decoupling and cohesion.
+  - Keeping non-essential details hidden naturally promotes decoupling and cohesion.<br>
++++
--System Architecture
+-System Architecture<br>
-  "Be worried about what happens between the boxes, and be liberal in what happens inside."
+  "Be worried about what happens between the boxes, and be liberal in what happens inside."<br>
++++
-- Avoid Premature Decomposition
+- Avoid Premature Decomposition<br>
    - Don't break servies down before the boundaries are clear.
-You may have to make expensive changes down the road if the boundaries aren't appropriate.
+You may have to make expensive changes down the road if the boundaries aren't appropriate.<br>